Who will sit on the Iron Throne? GOT betting

-Subscribers over at /r/GameOfThrones are being asked who they think will claim the Iron Throne, and the numbers definitely make for some interesting reading!
-We've turned the 'votes' into odds, to see how the wisdom of the crowd compares to our official odds!
+Subscribers over at /r/GameOfThrones are being asked who they think will sit on the Iron Throne, and the numbers definitely make for some interesting reading!
+Cloudbet are offering Game of Thrones betting (with bitcoin) so by turning the Reddit 'votes' into a proxy for odds, we can compare the wisdom of the crowd to our official odds!

 Since publishing there's also been some big movements in the odds, with Sansa moving closer to the front of the pack at 7.46, and Gendry has dropped to just 5.24.